Table of Contents

 10. Once a risk has been determined, the leader must allocate that risk to an owner, thus be it to themself, an officer or a worker.
 The risk owner must be named and must be fully aware of their obligation to control that risk and to close that risk.
 All must know who the risk owner is.

 11. A risk maybe be compared to past knowledge, to aid in the evaluation, hence give a level of action, but this knowledge should not influence the current divergent pathway outcome.
 A casual way, will not give full protection.
+12. If a risk is not under control of the organisation, then this is still a risk to the organisation.

 13. All risks, be it internal or external, people or plant, natural or fabricated, should be put through a risk assessment process.
 This process could take shape in many forms, but the application is the same, (1) to find the cause and (2) to control the outcome, this is the Art of Risk Management.